StackStorm/st2docs/docs/source/reference/ha.rst

 mistral-server is the worker engine for mistral i.e. the process which actually manages executions. |st2| plugin to mistral i.e. ``st2mistral`` communicates back to |st2| api.
 This process needs access to PostgreSQL and RabbitMQ.

-n mistral-server can run and co-ordinate work in an active-active configuration.
+Multiple mistral-server can run and co-ordinate work in an active-active configuration.
 In an HA deployment all communication with the |st2| API must be via the configured loadbalancer.

 Required dependencies